 And don’t worry, I wouldn’t give much thought to the old myth that you should never buy your own tarot deck, we’ll debunk that myth like true MythBusters.

-Now, without further ado, our highest voted Tarot Deck list of all-time:
+Now, without further ado, our highest ranking Tarot Decks list of all-time!

 The Rider-Waite tarot deck is considered the gold standard in the tarot community.
 First drawn in 1909 by Pamela Colman Smith under the direction of Arthur Edward Waite, this deck offers vibrant and classic interpretations of each major and minor arcana card.